CBorowski-dev/docs-operaton-org/content/update/minor/721-to-722/jboss.md

 ## Update Cockpit, Tasklist, and Admin

-The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss/WildFly instance:
+The following steps are required to update the Operaton web applications Cockpit, Tasklist, and Admin on a JBoss/WildFly instance:

 1. Un-deploy an existing web application with a name like `camunda-webapp`.
-2. Download the Camunda web application that contains the web applications from our Maven Artifactory.
+2. Download the Operaton web application that contains the web applications from our Maven Artifactory.
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
     * For [WildFly 27+](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
     * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.